Trump answered questions for more than 7 hours in New York fraud lawsuit

-(THE HILL) – Former President Trump on Thursday was back in a New York City courtroom, facing questions under oath for “nearly seven hours” in a business fraud case brought by the state of New York, according to his lawyer.
+(The Hill) — Former President Donald Trump on Thursday was back in a New York City courtroom, facing questions under oath for “nearly seven hours” in a business fraud case brought by the state of New York, according to his lawyer.

 Trump was arrested and charged with 34 counts of falsifying business records earlier this month in New York on an unrelated investigation, one of multiple legal entanglements the former president faces.